Sushmita-Ghosh/pokedex-react-native/README.md

 ## Coverage

 Have used React Native Testing Library & Jest to write the test cases.
 Below is the screenshot from the coverage html.
-Needs Work ✍
+Needs Improvement ✍

 * All the test cases are in the __tests__ folder
 * Commands to run the coverage: